periodic/DisEvSim/README.markdown

 A simple discrete event simulator.

+NOTE: This repository is currently under development for Version 2.
+The original Version 1 is available under the tag "v1".

 ## Summary

 DisEvSim is a very simple discrete event simulator.
 It keeps a queue of events